exakat/exakat-docs/User/Overview.rst

 * `Code visualizations`_

-{{ANALYZERS_COUNT}} analyzers
+1678 analyzers
 -----------------------------

-There are currently {{ANALYZERS_COUNT}} different analyzers that check the PHP code to report code smells.
+There are currently 1678 different analyzers that check the PHP code to report code smells.
 Analyzers are inspired by PHP manual, migration documents, community good practices, computer science or simple logic.

 Some of them track rare occurrences, and some are frequent.
 Some track careless mistakes and some are highly complex situations.
 In any case, exakat has your back, and will warn you.

 .. image:: ../images/dashboard.748.png
-    :alt: {{ANALYZERS_COUNT}} analysis with faceted search
+    :alt: 1678 analysis with faceted search

 Compatible with PHP 5.2 to 8.2